stidsborg/Cleipnir.ResilientFunctions/README.md

 # Cleipnir's Resilient Functions

-Resilient Functions is a .NET framework realizing the saga-pattern for .NET funcs / actions.
+Resilient Functions is a .NET framework realizing the saga-pattern using .NET funcs / actions.

 By registering a function with the framework, it will ensure that the function invocation completes despite: failures, restarts, deployments, data migrations etc.